deB4SH/deb4sh.github.io/source/_posts/2023-02-09-DevOpsStories-ArgoCD-MultiCluster-Deployments.md

 We also achieved with this approach that all values are directly filebased and not embedded within any kustomize-alike patch file.

 # Conclusion
-With our switch from fluxcd to argocd we were able to streamline our tasks as plattform team and provision our client clusters directly without the hassle of managing multiple cluster configuration within serveral places.
-We were able to reduce the code complexity that was building up with more and more services running per default on our plattform.
-We were able to reduce the required time to maintain a large number of clusters with a small team and deliver updates quick to each environment.
+With our switch from fluxcd to argocd we were able to streamline our tasks as platform team and provision our client clusters directly without the hassle of managing multiple cluster configuration within several places.
+We were able to reduce the code complexity that was building up with more and more services running per default on our platform.
+We were able to reduce the required time to maintain numerous clusters with a small team and deliver updates quick to each environment.
+We were able to scale our platform accordingly to our needs without the hassle of maintain a collection of different scopes.
+We were able to reduce our time to market by hours due to a smaller configuration footprint.
+We were able to onboard new collegues easily due to the reduced complexity.

 As a clarification: Fluxcd is not a bad tool.
 Do not get me wrong.
 It simply did not cater our needs.